lsst-ts/ts_tma_tma-documentation_ethernet-conexions/Ethernet-Connections.md

 | Fa3/6       | TODO: PLC1 - David Jimenez                             | TODO:             | TODO:           | TODO:                    |
 | Fa3/7       | TODO: tekniker-pc-gis                                  | TODO:             | TODO:           | TODO:                    |
 | Fa3/8 [^4]  | Possible connection for the Support PC when is level 8 | 00:13:3B:5B:23:E4 | 139.229.171.5   | tma-pc01.cp.lsst.org     |

+## Protocols in the network

+TCP, UPD and SSH.

+## Devices with remote access and what protocol being used to access

+There are 2 elements with remote access at this moment:

+- MCC.
+VNC connection over ssh over VPN.
+- Support PC.
+Teamviewer.

+## List of users with remote access enabled

+- Julen Garcia
+- Alberto Izpizua

+## VLANs (DEPRECATED, now managed by Rubin IT)

+The VLANs listed here are from the original design when the switches were managed by Tekniker, the current approach is different and managed by Rubin IT.

+### 192.168.209.X

+Main MCS network.

+### 192.168.210.X

+Network for modbus slaves.

+### 192.168.211.X

+Network for encoder system.

+### 192.168.212.X

+Network for auxiliary axes communications.

+### 192.168.213.X

+Network for AXES PXI communications.

+### 192.168.180.X

+Safety network.

 [^1]: In this port also Julen's and Alberto`s laptops are connected when they are in level 6.
 Julen's mac: 34-48-ED-15-CC-F3.
 Alberto's mac: 34:48:ed:4a:68:7c